 Equipment might include a road grader used for airport road maintenance.
 The 60% content requirement would apply to the sum of all materials and products used to construct the airport movement area and sign systems.
 However, in the case of equipment, each individual road grader would need 60% U.S. material content, and the contracting officer would have to be satisfied that manufacturing of the equipment took place in the United States.

 U.S. content includes only the value of materials used, not expenses for labour, overhead, marketing, or salaries.
-For an interpretation of questions (like how the value of software is counted), companies should speak to both the contracting officer handling the contract and the FAA office that provided the grant.
-Both of these officials want to ensure that the Buy American conditions of the project funding are met.
+For an interpretation of questions (such as how the value of U.S. content in software is calculated), companies should speak to both the contracting officer handling the contract and the FAA office that provided the grant.
+Both of these officials want to ensure that the Buy America conditions of the project funding are met.
 If the Canadian components are to be part of a larger system, or will be combined with other products on a single prime contract, firms involved need to check with contract officials to find out how content and assembly requirements must be met.

-Please contact your nearest Canadian Trade Commissioner - In Canada or Abroad, if you face difficulty with these provisions.
+For additional assistance, please contact your nearest Canadian Trade Commissioner – In Canada or Abroad.

 For more information:

 - FAA developed its own procurement rules, known as the Acquisition Management System (AMS).
 The FAA has made a considerable amount of procurement related information available online.
-For an overview of the AMS policy, link to the FAA's FAST (FAA Acquisition System Toolset) website.
+For an overview of the AMS policy, visit the FAA's FAST (FAA Acquisition System Toolset) website.

 - You can also contact the FAA's Office of Dispute Resolution for Acquisition (ODRA).